iamakram22/ma-attendance/README.md

-# WP Attendance
+# MA Attendance

-**WP Attendance** is a simple and effective plugin for taking daily attendance of users on your WordPress site.
+**MA Attendance** is a simple and effective plugin for taking daily attendance of users on your WordPress site.
 This plugin integrates seamlessly with your existing LMS, providing an easy way for administrators to mark attendance and generate comprehensive reports for students.

 ![banner](/assets/banner-1544x500.png)